 In 2020-2024 Milla Koistinen’s work is supported by apap – FEMINIST FUTURES – a

-project co-founded by the Creative Europe Program of the European Union.
+project co-funded by the Creative Europe Programme of the European Union.